 - Add your peanuts and almonds to the sheet pan and set baking sheet aside but keep it close by.

 - Turn off the heat and add in your baking soda and vinegar and mix together.
-Quickly pour the sauce over the popcorn and give it a few tosses with your wooden spoon so it coats as much of the popcorn as possible.
-It's okay if all of it is not fully coated.Bake for 20 minutes.
+Quickly pour the sauce over the popcorn and give it a few tosses with a wooden spoon so it coats as much of the popcorn as possible.
+It's okay if all of it is not fully coated.Bake for approximately 10-15 minutes.

 - Remove from the oven and toss popcorn again until fully coated.
 Allow it to cool completely and store in a sealed plastic container for 5-7 days.